 I suffer from migraines (for over 15 years) about 5 to 8 times per month, lasting about 4 to 8 hours each time.
 I take sumatriptan which mostly helps ease the pain.
 I have had a head scan (all okay) and tried non-diary, no wheat, no oranges, chocolate etc diets.
 I don't drink any tea, coffee or alcohol.
 I have also tried acupuncture, chiropractics, reflexology, massage and 10mg propranolol per day, none of which has helped - any ideas or suggestions.
 I'd prefer not to try topiramate due to the side effects.
 Thanks for your consideration.

-Part of migraine management is identifying possible triggers which isn’t always straightforward.
-Likely triggers include:
+One of the challenges of migraine management is identifying possible triggers, which isn’t always straightforward.

 - Relaxation after stress, so-called 'weekend migraine'